King County's budget shortfall

 The structural gap explained

-King County’s General Fund budget crisis is a structural problem.
+King County’s General Fund budget shortfall is a structural problem.
 The word “structural” is used to indicate that the crisis is a long-term problem caused by the structure of general fund revenues and expenditures.
-It is not a short-term problem caused by the downturn in the economy, although the size of the budget cuts required is exacerbated by that and other factors.
+It is not a short-term problem caused by the downturn in the economy, although the size of the budget cuts required is exacerbated by economic downturns and other factors.

 The structural gap is very simply that general fund revenues grow at a slower rate than expenditures.
-In years without a recession, general fund revenues grow at about 1 to 2% annually, while expenditures grow at 4 to 5%.
+In years without a recession, general fund revenues grow at about 2% annually, while expenditures grow at about 4%.
 In years with a recession, the structural gap is magnified by a decrease in revenue.

 The insidious result of the structural gap is that the County becomes unable to provide the same level of services as in the previous year, requiring continuous cuts in the level of essential services to residents.